JensHendar/frontend-coding-challenge/README.md

 - React (Preferably Typescript)
 - Mobile friendly

+Extra credits:
+- SCSS, CSS modules or other styling/css framework or tool

 Results:
 - A login view with username and password fields
-- A create user view with username and password fields as a minimum
+- A "create user" view with username and password fields as a minimum
 - On successful login a table of products using this url: https://reqres.in/api/products